 Under certain circumstances you have the right to ask us to restrict the processing of your personal information.
 This may be in cases where:

-If you wish to tell us to restrict the processing of your information you should raise your concern by contacting our Information Management Team whose contact information is below.
+If you wish to tell us to restrict the processing of your information you should raise your concern by contacting the Information Management Team.
 We will respond to you within one month unless the request for is complex.

 Right to data portability

 The right to data portability allows you to obtain and reuse your personal information for your own purposes from one environment to another.
 This right only applies to personal information provided by an individual, where the processing is based on their consent or for the performance of a contract and when that processing is carried out by automated means.